By the end of this section, you will be able to:

 The federal government surrounded the area with U.S. marshals, FBI agents, and other law enforcement forces.
 A siege ensued that lasted seventy-one days, with frequent gunfire from both sides, wounding a U.S. marshal as well as an FBI agent, and killing two Native Americans.
 The government did very little to meet the protesters’ demands.
 Two AIM leaders, Dennis Banks and Russell Means, were arrested, but charges were later dismissed.
 The Nixon administration had already halted the federal policy of termination and restored millions of acres to tribes.
 Increased funding for Native American education, healthcare, legal services, housing, and economic development followed, along with the hiring of more Native American employees in the BIA.

-Through these organizations and others, gay and lesbian activists fought against the criminalization and discrimination of their sexual identities on a number of occasions throughout the 1960s, employing strategies of both protests and litigation.
+Through these organizations and others, LGBTQ activists fought against the criminalization and discrimination of their sexual identities on a number of occasions throughout the 1960s, employing strategies of both protests and litigation.
 However, the most famous event in the gay rights movement took place not in San Francisco but in New York City.
 Early in the morning of June 28, 1969, police raided a Greenwich Village gay bar called the Stonewall Inn.
 Although such raids were common, the response of the Stonewall patrons was anything but.
-As the police prepared to arrest many of the customers, especially transsexuals and cross-dressers, who were particular targets for police harassment, a crowd began to gather.
+As the police prepared to arrest many of the customers, especially transgender people, who were particular targets for police harassment, a crowd began to gather.
 Angered by the brutal treatment of the prisoners, the crowd attacked.
 Beer bottles and bricks were thrown.
 The police barricaded themselves inside the bar and waited for reinforcements.
 The riot continued for several hours and resumed the following night.
-Shortly thereafter, the Gay Liberation Front and Gay Activists’ Alliance were formed, and began to protest discrimination, homophobia, and violence against gay people, promoting gay liberation and gay pride.
+Shortly thereafter, activists formed the Gay Liberation Front and Gay Activists’ Alliance and began to protest discrimination, homophobia, and violence against gay people, promoting gay liberation and gay pride.

 With a call for gay men and women to “come out”—a consciousness-raising campaign that shared many principles with the counterculture, gay and lesbian communities moved from the urban underground into the political sphere.
 Gay rights activists protested strongly against the official position of the American Psychiatric Association (APA), which categorized homosexuality as a mental illness and often resulted in job loss, loss of custody, and other serious personal consequences.
 By 1974, the APA had ceased to classify homosexuality as a form of mental illness but continued to consider it a “sexual orientation disturbance.”
 Nevertheless, in 1974, Kathy Kozachenko became the first openly lesbian woman voted into office in Ann Arbor, Michigan.
 In 1977, Harvey Milk became California’s first openly gay man elected to public office, although his service on San Francisco’s board of supervisors, along with that of San Francisco mayor George Moscone, was cut short by the bullet of disgruntled former city supervisor Dan White.